Wixel/GUMP/README.markdown

 Match data-keys against rules-keys
 -------------
-We can check if there is a rules specified for every data-key, by adding an extra parameter to the run method.
+We can check if there is a rule specified for every data-key, by adding an extra parameter to the run method.

 ```
 $gump->run($_POST, true);